Harvard executive programme on scaling early childhood programmes

 A training course for professionals

-The programme is developed by senior faculty at the Kennedy School and will be taught by Harvard faculty.
-Teams will be supported to continue their collaboration in the months and years following the programme.
-April 2017 will be the second year of the programme, with seven teams and 44 participants from various countries attending the course.
-The groups have been carefully selected by our Harvard selection team.
-All groups are from countries the Foundation is working actively, except for two groups that are composed by two of our partners.
+2017 was the second year of the programme, with seven teams and 44 participants from various countries attending the course.
+As we aim to do every year, the groups were carefully selected by our Harvard selection team.
+All groups were from countries the Foundation is working actively in, except for two groups that were composed by two of our partners.